LaTeX workshop

 There’ll be lots of circuits to build and test along the way.

-If you’re interested, you can sign up below and you can pay on the first
+Cost is €50 for non-members.
+If you’re interested, you can sign up

-night.
-There are 6 places available.
+below.
+There are 8 places available.